needle-mirror/com.unity.game-foundation/Documentation~/CatalogItems/RewardDefinition.md

 ## Overview

-A __Reward Definition__ is a [catalog item] used to give players an item or currency based on conditions that you define.
+A __Reward Definition__ describes what rewards a player will receive from the [Reward Manager](../GameSystems/RewardManager.md) whenever a specific reward is to be granted.
+Rewards can include Inventory Items and/or Currencies, as desired.
+Each Reward Definition is a [catalog item] used to give players an item or currency based on conditions that you define.
 If a player satisfies them, they're eligible to receive an in-game reward.

 The conditions for a Reward Definition are defined in the __Reward__ window.
 To open the __Reward__ window, in your Unity project, go to __Window__ > __Game Foundation__ > __Reward__.
 Select a Reward Item from the __Reward__ window (for example, Daily Coins) to see all the possible fields to configure for a reward.
 ![Reward Editor Overview](../images/reward-editor-window-overview.png)